crossplane/crossplane/design/design-doc-external-secret-stores.md

 }
 ```

+External secret store support will be introduced in a phased fashion, with
+initially being off by default behind a feature flag like
+`--enable-alpha-external-secret-stores`.

 ### Bonus Use Case: Publish Connection Details to Another Kubernetes Cluster

 By adding support for `Kubernetes` as an external secret store in `StoreConfig`,